Allotment Volunteer - growing vegetables for local food banks

 Nurture Through Nature

 Nurture Through Nature is a small Brighton Charity.
-We grow food on two large plots at the Moulsecoomb allotments, just off of Natal Road in East Brighton.
+We grow food on three large plots at the Moulsecoomb allotments, just off of Natal Road in East Brighton.
 We are looking for volunteers to help us maintain our thriving community allotment.
 Food grown is donated to the Brighton Unemployed Centre Families Project and the Brighton & Hove City Mission food bank.
 Volunteers will learn allotment food growing skills and will be part of a friendly and supportive group.
 Some of our volunteers have gone on to train in horticulture at college (Plumpton).
 Volunteers benefit from regaining a sense of purpose, being part of a supported group, being physically active in the outdoors and connecting with nature.
 Many of our volunteers come to have a bit of a break from their busy lives and to contribute to their local community.
 Tasks will be tailored to physical abilities taking note of any health considerations.

 This opportunity is suitable for a group of volunteers.